Skip to main content

 What is a chargeback or billing adjustment?

-When buying shipping labels in Veeqo, label cost is calculated based on the package details you enter on the orders page (weight and dimensions).
-After collection, carriers verify if these details match the package.
-If there’s a difference, carriers may adjust costs by charging more or offering a refund of the difference.
+When buying shipping labels in Veeqo, label cost is calculated based on the package details you enter on the orders page (weight and dimensions), as well as the collection and delivery addresses at the time of purchase.
+After collection, carriers verify if these details match the package, or if the delivery requires additional services for that shipping method.
+Carriers may adjust costs by charging more or offering a refund of the amount.
 This is known as a ‘shipping label adjustment’ or ‘chargeback’.
 Chargebacks do not impact the delivery speed of your chosen service.

 Types of Chargebacks

 The table below lists the chargeback types, what the charges are for, and which carriers may implement these charges.
-If you are charged, these will appear next to the order in your transactions page (Settings > Billing > Transactions).
+If you are charged, these will appear next to the order in your transactions page (Settings → Billing & Transactions → View all transactions).

 What You Will See